gbj1220/AWS-Notes/week-0.md

 ## Services With No Charge:

-- **Amazon Virtual Private Cloud (Amazon VPC):** Enables you to provision a logically isolated section of the AWS Cloud where you can launch AWS in a virtual network that you define
+- **Amazon Virtual Private Cloud (Amazon VPC):** _Enables you to provision a logically isolated section of the AWS Cloud where you can launch AWS in a virtual network that you define_

-- **AWS Identity and Access Management (IAM):** Controls your users’ access to AWS services and resources
+- **AWS Identity and Access Management (IAM):** _Controls your users’ access to AWS services and resources_

-- **Consolidated Billing:** Is a billing feature in AWS Organizations to consolidate payment for multiple AWS accounts or multiple Amazon Internet Services Private Limited (AISPL) accounts.
-Consolidated billing provides:•One bill for multiple accounts.•The ability to easily track each account’s charges.•The opportunity to decrease charges as a result of volume pricing discounts from combined usage.•And you can consolidate all of your accounts using Consolidated Billing and get tiered benefits.
+- **Consolidated Billing:** _Is a billing feature in AWS Organizations to consolidate payment for multiple AWS accounts or multiple Amazon Internet Services Private Limited (AISPL) accounts.
+Consolidated billing provides:•One bill for multiple accounts.•The ability to easily track each account’s charges.•The opportunity to decrease charges as a result of volume pricing discounts from combined usage.•And you can consolidate all of your accounts using Consolidated Billing and get tiered benefits._

-- **AWS Elastic Beanstalk:** An even easier way for you to quickly deploy and manage applications in the AWS Cloud.
+- **AWS Elastic Beanstalk:** _An even easier way for you to quickly deploy and manage applications in the AWS Cloud._

-- **AWS CloudFormation:** Gives developers and systems administrators an easy way to create a collection of related AWS resources and provision them in an orderly and predictable fashion.
+- **AWS CloudFormation:** _Gives developers and systems administrators an easy way to create a collection of related AWS resources and provision them in an orderly and predictable fashion._

-- **Automatic Scaling:** Automatically adds or removes resources according to conditions you define.
-The resources you are using increase seamlessly during demand spikes to maintain performance and decrease automatically during demand lulls to minimize costs.
+- **Automatic Scaling:** _Automatically adds or removes resources according to conditions you define.
+The resources you are using increase seamlessly during demand spikes to maintain performance and decrease automatically during demand lulls to minimize costs._

-- **AWS OpsWorks:** An application management service that makes it easy to deploy and operate applications of all shapes and sizes.
+- **AWS OpsWorks:** _An application management service that makes it easy to deploy and operate applications of all shapes and sizes._

+## Key Notes:

+- Pay for what you use
+- Start and stop anytime
+- No long-term contracts are required
+- Some services are free, but the other AWS services that they provision might not be free

+## No charge for:

+1. Inbound data transfer
+2. Data transfer between services within the same AWS Region

+## On-Premises:

+- On-premises infrastructure is installed locally on a company's own computers and servers
+- Fixed-Costs are known as Capital Expenses
+- Scaling down on-premises does not reduce any costs
+- Involves a discussion that is based on capital expenditure, long planning cycles, and multiple components to buy, build, manage, and refresh resources over time

+## Cloud:

+- A cloud infrastructure is purchased from a service provider who builds and maintains the facilities, hardware, and maintenance staff
+- Customer pays for what is used
+- Scaling up or down is simple
+- AWS Cloud involves a discussion about flexibility, agility, and consumption-based costs -